mirthe/kirby_instagramimport/README.md

 ## Tweaks

 The folders are created in a folder called 'temp' in this plugin.
 You can move them to you 'content' folder.
-I've added an extra level by year in my site, but you can ofcourse to do something else entirely with your newly created pages.
+I've added an extra level by year in my site, but you can ofcourse do something else entirely with your newly created pages.
 Optionally, after both routines, I'll use the panel to manually correct the posts once they're in their final place, move the tags to a seperate field and add a title.

 ## Example